IMPORTANT COVID-19 NOTICE

 WEAF was formerly the Llewellyn Miller Fund and is administered through the Charitable Trust of the American Society of Journalists and Authors, which has 501 (c)(3) tax-exempt status.
 Contributions are fully tax-deductible, and can be made online or by check.

-To be eligible for a grant, an established freelance writer's normal writing capacity must be severely diminished or non-existent as a result of illness, disability, advanced age, a natural disaster (such as a fire or hurricane), or an extraordinary professional crisis (such as a lawsuit or having to care for a seriously ill spouse).
+To be eligible for a grant, an established freelance writer's normal writing capacity must be severely diminished or non-existent as a result of illness, disability, a natural disaster (such as a fire or hurricane), or an extraordinary professional crisis (such as a lawsuit or having to care for a seriously ill spouse).
+According to current bylaws, no more than two WEAF grants can be given to any single candidate.

 Writers who apply do not have to live in the United States but must submit books or articles written in English.